-• The Websense Web Security Master Database contains URL category information and protocol definitions.
+◆ The Websense Web Security Master Database contains URL category information and protocol definitions.
 It is managed by Filtering Service.
 Administrators can control how often the database is updated, and whether or not partial, real-time updates are applied between full updates, in TRITON - Web Security.
-(See The Websense Master Database for details.)
+(See <a href="https://doi.org/10.1007/jhearth-10.1007/

 A limited, initial version of the filtering database is pre-installed on the security blade, so that filtering can begin as soon as you enter a subscription key.
-Download the full Master Database as soon as possible to enable comprehensive Internet filtering capabilities.
-See the Getting Started Websense X-Series after you complete initial setup of the security blade.
+Download the full Master Database as soon as possible to enable comprehensive

-Websense Content Gateway scanning and categorization options rely on a set of databases installed with Websense software.
+- Internet filtering capabilities.
+See the Getting Started Websense X-Series after you complete initial setup of the security blade. - Websense Content Gateway scanning and categorization options rely on a set of databases installed with Websense software.
 The software checks for updates to these databases at a regular interval.
 Updates to these databases occur independently of all Master Database updates.